 Getting an Interview

-I applied online and the process took 3 days - interviewed at New York Partners in July 2010.
+I applied online.
+The process took 3 days.
+I interviewed at New York Partners (New York, NY) in July 2010.

 - How much does a particular industry gross per year?
 1 Answer